bjartek/webflux-playground/README.md

 ## Issues

- - When I add spring-security-starter to classpath MDC fields are gone from access log
+ - When I add spring-security-starter to classpath MDC fields are gone from access log.
+Se example.log
- - User MDC field is not propagated propperly
+ - User MDC field is not propagated propperly.
+See mdc_access.log
+   - Remove spring-security-starter and the file WebSecurityConfig.kt to check this